damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 **[Continuous Integration][ci]** is a software development practice in which you build and test software every time a developer pushes code to the application, and it happens several times a day.

-[GitLab.com] is our [SaaS].
-It's 100% free to use by anyone or any team.
-It runs on [GitLab EE], our single-tenant premium product.
-[GitLab CE] is our free on-premises product: anyone can download and install it in their chosen server.

-Our developers, as well as our community and [core contributors][core], push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
+For example, our developers, as well as our community and [core contributors][core], push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
-From every commit, we use [GitLab CI] to test and build our software.
-We run unit tests to make sure some changes didn't break other parts of the software.
+For every commit, we use [GitLab CI] to test and build our software.
+We run unit tests to make sure some change didn't break other parts of the software.
 [Every push triggers multiple tests][ce-pipes], making it easier to identify where the error is, when a test happens to fail.
 But we do not deploy to production often, making both GitLab CE and EE cases of Continuous Integration only.